ErichDylus/Open-Source-Law/forms/legal/Foundation Bylaws (DAO).md

 **ARTICLE 11.
 INDEMNIFICATION.**

+// indemnify directors and other actors for the inherent unknowns of DAO-instructed actions

 Section 1.
 The Foundation shall indemnify all current and former Officers, Directors, founders, professional advisors and supervisors of the Foundation and their respective representatives, including as to any and all matters of the Foundation, [NAME] DAO, Proposals, DAO Resolutions, and other delegated actions to and from beneficiaries, to the full extent permitted by the laws of the [JURISDICTION] or any other applicable jurisdiction, against all actions, proceedings, costs, charges, expenses, losses, damages, or liabilities incurred or sustained, in or about the conduct of the Foundation’s or the [NAME] DAO’s business or affairs or in the execution or discharge of that person’s powers, duties, discretions or authorities.
 Without limitation to the preceding sentence, this indemnity shall extend to all costs, expenses, losses or liabilities incurred by such parties in defending (whether successful or otherwise) any civil, criminal, administrative, regulatory or investigative proceedings (whether threatened, pending or completed) concerning the Foundation or [NAME] DAO or any current and former Officer, Director, founder, professional advisor or supervisor of the Foundation or any of the foregoing’s affairs in any court or tribunal regardless of jurisdiction.
 This indemnity will not extend to any matter arising out of any such individual’s or entity’s fraudulent or dishonest conduct.

 **ARTICLE 12.
 QUALIFIED DEFERENCE.**

+// qualified code deference to provide a mechanism for recovery in the instance of a material adverse exception event, see [this precedent](https://github.com/lex-node/SCoDA-Simple-Code-Deference-Agreement-/blob/master/SCoDA%20v.3.md) for context

 Section 1.
 Qualified Code and Governance Deference.
 The Foundation shall defer all material operational and financial decision-making to [NAME] DAO and DAO Resolutions (included delegation thereunder) as set forth in these Bylaws except emergencies and crises reasonably deemed to result from unconscionable or incomplete legal contracts or operation of code, or unforeseen events (any such material adverse exception event, an “MAEE”).
 MAEEs may include: